66.005 .... B&F 1633

 Full grown larva.
 Photographed at Sutton-on-Trent June 5th 2021

-Nottinghamshire (VC56) distribution of Pale Eggar
+Nottinghamshire (VC56) distribution of Small Eggar

 You can contribute your own records to help us gain an accurate status of this species in Nottinghamshire.
 Send an Excel spreadsheet of your records via the 'contact us' link at the top of the homepage.